 Whether it’s a protein bar, granola bar, or energy bar, it seems like every week there’s a new healthy snack bar option to choose from at the grocery store.
-And one of the most frequent questions I get asked is what to look for in a healthy snack bar.
+So, it’s important to understand what to look for in order to pick out a good snack bar.

 To really understand that, we need to do a brief review of our MACRO nutrients: carbs, protein, and fat.

 These three things are the only things that provide calories to our bodies.
 (The exception to that is alcohol, which also provides calories, but isn’t considered a nutrient.)
 They each serve different functions in our bodies and are absorbed at different speeds.

 Carbohydrates are processed the quickest.
 This means they leave our stomachs and get absorbed in our intestines faster than protein and fat do.
 Carbohydrates give us quick energy.